U.S. listing ban on Luokung lifted after judge's decision

 Luokung is the second company on a U.S. list of alleged Communist Chinese military companies subject to an investment ban to win a preliminary injunction halting the designation.

-U.S. District Court Judge Rudolph Contreras in Washington issued a similar order in March in favor of Beijing-based smartphone maker Xiaomi Corp (1810.HK).
+U.S. District Court Judge Rudolph Contreras in Washington issued a similar order in March in favor of Beijing-based smartphone maker Xiaomi Corp.

 In granting an injunction in the case brought by Luokung challenging the ban, Contreras said the U.S. Department of Defense’s designation process was flawed.